Why Europe Does Not Build Skyscrapers?

 According to the Accommodation Ranking Report by ECA International, the only way for London is to go up to build skyscrapers this way.
 Nice and spacious apartments become affordable.
 So keeping the visual impression of London and the view of its cultural sites has a massive downside for Londoners.

 In Paris, there are even stricter laws too.
 All towers are banned within the city, allowing features like the Eiffel Tower and Les Invalides to stand out in the cityscape.
 The one power skyscraper in the town is Tour Montparnasse Tower, and it’s almost universally hated and is generally considered an eyesore.
-Parisians say the best view of Paris is from the top of the tour Montparnasse because it’s the only place in Paris that you can see the tour Montparnasse.
+Parisians say the best view of Paris is from the top of the Tour Montparnasse because it’s the only place in Paris where you can see the Tour Montparnasse.

 • Parisians quickly realized that skyscrapers were spoiling the spirit of the year city.
 They imposed strict zoning regulations that did not allow buildings over 37 meters tall to be built.